-Conversations with local commercial property owners and real estate professionals indicate development trends over the past eight years are expected to continue and increase during the planning period due to changing market conditions that favor residential development as compared to office and commercial development.
+Conversations with local commercial property owners and real estate professionals indicate that this trend is development trends over the past eight years are expected to continue and increase during the planning period due to changing market conditions that favor residential development as compared to office and commercial development.
 The City has seen an increase in applications for residential development since the start of the current planning period, including nearly 200 pending residential units.
-One example of this market trend is illustrated by the Lagunitas project (6380 Via Real (Phase 2), see Table B-3) where the property owner has submitted an application to significantly reduce previously entitled commercial square footage on the property in favor of more multi-family residential units.
-As discussed in the Candidate Sites for Rezoning section below, property owners have expressed interest in having the R Overlay applied to their non-residentially zoned sites.
+One example of this market trend is illustrated by the Lagunitas project (6380 Via Real - Candidate Site 5 in (Phase 2), see Table B-63) where the property owner has recently-submitted a preliminaryan application to significantly reduce previously entitled commercial square footage on the property in favor of more multi-family residential units.
+Rezoning to add the R Overlay to this site pursuant to Program 1 would allow stand-alone multi-family development at a density of 20 to 25 units/acre excluding any density bonus.
+The owner has expressed interest in pursuing a residential only project if the R Overlay was applied.
+As discussed in the Candidate Sites for Rezoning section below, other property owners have alsoexpressed interest in having the R Overlay applied to their non-residentially zoned sites.
 Letters from some of these property owners are included in Appendix C.

-Trends in the city of Santa Barbara also offer insight into development and redevelopment potential.
-Similar to Carpinteria, the city of Santa Barbara is largely built out and most new development occurs on nonvacant sites.2 Santa Barbara's adoption draft Housing Element, dated October 2023 lists examples of recent redevelopment on nonvacant sites similar to many of the sites included in Carpinteria's site inventory:
+Site Identification Trends in the city of Santa Barbara also offer insight into development and redevelopment potential.
+Similar to Carpinteria, the city of Santa Barbara is largely built out and most new development occurs on nonvacant sites.
+Santa Barbara's adoption draft Housing Element, dated October 2023 lists examples of recent redevelopment on nonvacant sites similar to many of the sites included in Carpinteria's site inventory: